Labs

 - There is no need to attend any lab sections: there is no attendance taken.

-- You can complete the lab on your own time or own computer if you like.
+- You can complete each lab on your own time or own computer if you like.

 Labs